Surviving a Tough Mom-Day in Three Simple Steps

 Talk to Your Partner

 I learned, that if I was going to survive a tough mom-day with this little man in one piece I needed to tell my husband what I needed.
 The baby was clearly expressing his feelings- loud and clear.
 Why couldn’t I?
 Because I felt selfish.
 Telling my husband I wanted to run away and never came back was extreme- yes.
 But, expressing my need to leave the house and get a break from my kids was not a selfish request.
-Men get a lunch break at work to take a breather from their work-day and you my dear mother- deserve a break!
+My husband gets a lunch break at work, your significant other gets to take a breather from their work-day and you my dear mother- deserve a break too!

 Talk to Your Children